dyjh/blog/wp-content/plugins/wx-custom-share/readme.txt

 * The first version.

 == Upgrade notice ==
+= 1.6 - Released: Jun 19, 2019 =
+* Add: Purge the AccessToken and JS Ticket when change the AppID or AppSecret.
+* Add: filter `wxcs_share_info` for other plugin modify share info.
+* Add: filter `wxcs_share_title_format` for other plugin modify default share title.
+* Add: default title and default description setting.
+* Updated: use default share setting in the other page.
+* Updated: remove enabled post types setting.
+* Updated: hide home page share setting when use a page as front page.
+* Updated: add WooCommerce MiniProgram banner.
+* Fixed: share info not working in some themes.

 = 1.5.9 - Released: Oct 10, 2018 =
 * Updated: Replace IP API by `http://ip.taobao.com/service/getIpInfo.php?ip=myip`.